 - A. Submit under provisions of the General Requirements. - B. Shop Drawings: - 1.
-Indicate profiles, sizes, spacing, and locations of structural members, openings, attachments and fasteners. - 2.
+Indicate profiles, sizes, spacing, and locations of structural members, openings, attachments, and fasteners. - 2.
 Connections and Connections not detailed. - 3.
 Cambers, and loads. - 4.
 Indicate welded connections with AWS A2.0 welding symbols.
 Indicate net weld lengths. - C. Welders Certificates: Certify welders employed on the Work, verifying AWS qualification within the previous 12 months.

-- A. Fabricate structural steel members in accordance with AISC Specification for the Design, Fabrication and Erection of Structural Steel for Buildings. - B. Perform Work in accordance with AISC Specification for Architectural Exposed Structural Steel. - 1.05 QUALIFICATIONS - A. Fabricator: Company specializing in performing the work of this Section with minimum 5 years' documented experience. - B. Erector: Company specializing in performing the work of this Section with minimum 5 years' documented experience.
+- A. Fabricate structural steel members in accordance with AISC Specification for the Design, Fabrication and Erection of Structural Steel for Buildings. - B. Perform Work in accordance with AISC Specification for Architectural Exposed Structural Steel. - 1.05 QUALIFICATIONS - A. Fabricator: Company specializing in performing the work of this Section with minimum 5 years' documented experience. - B. Erector: Company specializing in performing the work of this Section with minimum 5 years' documented experience. - C. Design connections not detailed on the Drawings under direct supervision of a Professional Structural Engineer experienced in design of this work and licensed in the State of Kansas.